Last Updated on January 23, 2022

 8. Burst Mode and Shooting more than required

-Hence, you need some leeway with regards to the number of pictures you take.
-Burst mode is a fantastic tool in modern day cameras that help us take pictures consistently, as long as the shutter button is pressed.
+Hence, you need some leeway with regard to the number of pictures you take.
+Burst mode is a fantastic tool in modern-day cameras that help us take pictures consistently, as long as the shutter button is pressed.

 Another critical factor that helps in shooting birds is always to shoot more than required.
-Especially while starting out; it is important to shoot more than required, because, in bird photography, you tend to miss many shots.
+Especially while starting out; it is important to shoot more than needed, because, in bird photography, you tend to miss many shots.

-9. Bird Eye’s View
+9. Bird Eye’s View in Birds Photography

 Getting down on the ground to take bird portraits from their level is an amazing way to evoke interest in the subject as well as get the subject in a beautiful perspective.

 Contrast and clarity can also be used slightly; however, increasing the saturation can change the look of the bird.
 In bird photography, you have to keep it close to the natural, and hence not overdoing anything is ideal.

 You can take leeway in cropping and re-compose your pictures – based on the end-user and the resolution of your cameras.
-Preparing pictures for large prints will mean you can’t crop much, however, for the web, you can do considerably cropping.
+Preparing images for large prints will mean you can’t crop much; however, for the web, you can do considerably cropping.

 Bird Specific Tips

-Among the major challenges of bird photography is the behaviour of the birds in different circumstances.
+Among the significant challenges of bird photography is the behavior of the birds in different circumstances.
 To be able to take their pictures means to try to know them well, just like a portrait photographer knows their subject well.

 Bird photography is dependent on seasons.
 The birds have nesting season, breeding season, mating season, etc. To do photography, you need to understand when their seasons start and when they end.

-2. Local or Migratory Birds
+Local or Migratory Birds

 Therefore, birds like Greater Flamingo can be found only for the winter seasons in Northern Parts of the country.
-This study allows us to prepare for taking their pictures while shooting local birds all the year around.
+This study allows us to prepare for taking their pictures while shooting local birds all year-round.

 Common or Rare Birds

 Some of the birds are common and usually not as shy because they have been close to humans for long.
 Birds like White-throated Kingfisher and Green Bee Eater are some of the common birds that aren’t as difficult to photograph.

-4. Understanding Bird Behaviors and Cycles
+Understanding Bird Behaviors and Cycles

-To shoot birds, understanding bird behaviours and cycles help.
+To shoot birds, understanding bird behaviors and cycles help.
 Birds are creatures of habit.
 They follow the same routine regularly, perch on the same branches, follow the same cycle, and usually are found in the same spots.

 Bird Photography: Conclusion

-Bird photography is a difficult but rewarding genre of photography.
-If you have seen pictures on National Geographic cover and wanted to capture like that, some of the above tips and patience can go a long way in capturing those dream photos of one of the most vibrant and eye-pleasing creatures known to mankind.
+Bird photography is a challenging but rewarding genre of photography.
+If you have seen pictures on National Geographic cover and wanted to capture like that, some of the above tips and patience can go a long way in achieving those dream photos of one of the most vibrant and eye-pleasing creatures known to mankind.